 a tidy-up scheme in which volunteers select an area of Richmond Park and help to keep it free from litter

-On rare occasions, should you come across any needles or ‘sharps’ do not attempt to handle them yourself.
-Call Iain Biggs, Assistant Contract Manager for Turfsoil Ltd, on 07920 118703.
-Tell him the location of the sharps and he will call the full-time litter crew who will collect and dispose of them appropriately.
+- On rare occasions, should you come across any needles or ‘sharps’ do not attempt to handle them yourself.
+Call the Contract Manager at Turfsoil Ltd, on 07920 118703, or call the Holly Lodge office.
+State the location of the sharps and a member of the full-time litter crew will collect and dispose of them appropriately.

 First, you’ll need to be a member of the Friends so that you are covered by our insurance.
 If you’re not yet a member you can join here

 DOWNLOAD A MAP OF THE AREAS

 We’ll keep in touch to see how you’re getting on and you’ll be able to share your experiences with the other volunteers via firstname.lastname@example.org